SaintClever/Nebula-Academy/Z-Additional-Instructor-Resourses/Proposed-Structure.md

 5-Data-Visualization/
 ├── 01-Intro-to-visualization
     └── MatPlotLib
-Integrate an API's data as visualization source in Jupter Notebooks
+Integrate an API's data as visualization source in Jupyter Notebooks

 6-Scraping/
 ├──  01-Web-Scraping-Basics
     └── Beautiful-Soup
-Scrape Scollar articles based on subject, send to openAI API for summary
+Scrape Google Scholar articles based on subject, send to openAI API for summary